uriel1998/mpdq/README.md

 queuesize=10
 hours=8
 mode=simple
+songlength=15
 ```

+`songlength` puts a cap on the duration of any chosen song to that many minutes.

-The last two manage the size of queue that `mpdq` maintains and how many hours
+`hours` and `mode` manage the size of queue that `mpdq` maintains and how many hours
 after playing a song that `mpdq` will *not* play it again.
 Defaults are:

 ```